 Recommended: - Obligatory registration: no Further information on registration: - Courses Hours per week Self-study Lectures, seminars varies varies ECTS in total 24 Form of assessment Written and/or oral exam, also where appropriate a paper.
 The examiner will determine the exact form in accordance with the requirements of the module element.
-Preliminary course work Dependant on the course Lecturer/Person in charge Various lecturers of the ne University of M annheim Duration of module 1 semester Offering Fall semester Language German, English or other foreign language Program-specific educational goals dependant on the type of course Grade graded Range of application B.Sc.
-Business Admini stration
+Preliminary course work Dependant on the course Performing lecturer Various lecturers of the University of Mannheim Examiner Various lecturers of the University of Mannheim Duration of module 1 semester Offering Fall semester Language German, English or other foreign language Program-specific educational goals dependant on the type of course Grade graded Range of application B.Sc.
+Business Admin stration